aluvse/yeahzhanym/README.md

 ## - 👋 Hi, I’m @yeahzhanym golang developer
-### - 💞️🌱I’m looking to collaborate, work with companies that help other people and make this world better place to live.
+### - 🌱I'm seeking collaborations and opportunities to work with companies that are dedicated to helping others and contributing to a better world.
 ### - 📫 How to reach me yeahzhanym@gmail.com or telegram: yeahzhanym

 [![Go](https://img.shields.io/static/v1?style=for-the-badge&logo=Go&logoColor=FFFFFF&message=Go&color=00ADD8&label=)](https://golang.org/)